The Lace-Maker (Metsu)

-The Lace-Maker is an oil on canvas painting by the Dutch painter Gabriël Metsu, created c.
+The Lace-Maker is an oil-on-canvas painting by the Dutch painter Gabriël Metsu, created c.
 1663.
-It is an example of Dutch Golden Age painting and is part of the collection of Gemäldegalerie Alte Meister, in Dresden.
+It is an example of Dutch Golden Age painting and is part of the collection of Gemäldegalerie Alte Meister, in Dresden, Germany.

 Description

 The woman is looking at the viewer and on her lap is a lace pillow for bobbin lace.
-It is one of the Metsu paintings with the longest provenance in any collection today, first recorded in 1722.

-This painting was documented by Hofstede de Groot in 1914, who wrote; "79.
+This is one of the Metsu paintings with the longest provenance in any collection today, first recorded in 1722.
+It was documented by Hofstede de Groot in 1914, who wrote:79.
 THE LACE-MAKER.
 Sm.
 112. In a room with an oil-painting on the grey wall, a lady is seated at work with a lace pillow on her lap.
 She wears a grey satin dress and a blue jacket trimmed with white fur.
 At her feet to the left is a cat.